John-Rood/VectorVault/README.md

 vault.save_personality_message(personality_text)
 ```

-Once saved, this personality is automatically used in all future responses.
+Once saved, this personality is automatically used in all future responses from this vault.

 <br>